-As a beginning drummer, you will come across many brands of electronic drums, including the Millenium brand.
-We previously wrote a review about the models HD-120 and the Millenium Rookie, and this time it is the Millenium MPS-450 next in line.
+As a beginning drummer, you will come across many brands of electronic drums, including the brand Millenium.
+We previously wrote a review about the models HD-120 and the Millenium Rookie , and this time it is the turn of the Millenium MPS-450 .

 Millenium is a popular brand within the electronic drums, mainly among beginners and (semi-)advanced drummers.
-This house brand of Thomann offers a wide range of drum sets for every budget, from the Millenium Rookie till the MPS-1000.
+This house brand of Thomann offers a wide range of drum sets for every budget, from the Millenium Rookie to the MPS-1000 .

 Now that I have played the MPS-450 for a few weeks I would like to share my opinion about this kit with you in this review.